bonitasoft/bonita-doc/md/log-in-and-log-out.md

 ::: info
-Note: in a system that uses CAS to provide single sign-on, the administrator can remove the logout option.
-In this case, to log out of the portal or an application, you must log out of the CAS system or close your browser.
+Note: in a system that uses a solution to provide single sign-on (with SAML, CAS, etc...), the administrator can remove the logout option.
+In this case, to log out of the portal or an application, you must log out of the SSO system or close your browser.
 :::

 See also [First steps after setup](first-steps-after-setup.md)